Swofty-Developments/HypixelSkyBlock/website/docs/docker/setup.md

 ### 2. Add World Files

-Download the [world files](https://www.mediafire.com/file/xxnxgkqejlh17fn/HypixelRecreationWorlds.zip/file) and place them in the `configuration` folder as `world.zip`.
+Download the [world files](https://files.catbox.moe/of7snu.zip) and extract them directly into the `configuration/` folder.
+The zip already contains the correct folder structure.

 ### 3. Configure resources.json